Blue Condominium

-The Blue Condominium, also known as the Blue Tower, is located in the Lower East Side neighborhood of New York City at 105 Norfolk Street.
+The Blue Condominium, also known as the Blue Tower, is located on the Lower East Side of Manhattan in New York City at 105 Norfolk Street.
 Designed by Bernard Tschumi, it is his first residential and first high-rise structure.
 At 16 stories tall, it opened in 2007 with 32 condominium apartments, a ground floor commercial space occupied by the Thierry Goldberg Gallery, and a third floor roof terrace for residents.
 Commercial at the ground floor with residential above is a common method of programming space in urban residential projects.
 The tower is not LEED certified.
 The faceted pixelated form, a reaction to the zoning and set back requirements, is clad in a blue panel and window curtain wall system, contrasting with the low rise brick buildings that typify the neighborhood.

 Construction

 The Blue Condominium opened in November 2007 and was planned, designed, and constructed in two years.
 It was able to be built due to the purchase of air rights from several neighboring buildings.
 Developers Angelo Consentini and John Carson commissioned the project, and their company, On the Level Enterprises, was the general contractor.

 Historically the Lower East Side was an immigrant neighborhood, including Germans, Jewish, Irish, Italians, and Hispanics, but it has been experiencing a period of gentrification since the late 1990s.
-Building the Blue Condominium in the Lower East Side has sparked debate among residents, design professionals, and the general public as an example of the growing number of new luxury condominiums in the neighborhood, a phenomenon that has caused concern about the physical and demographic preservation of the neighborhood and the preservation of its character.
+The building's construction sparked debate among residents, design professionals, and the general public as an example of the growing number of new luxury condominiums in the neighborhood, a phenomenon that has caused concern about the physical and demographic preservation of the neighborhood and the preservation of its character.

 Construction of the tower involved several milestones.
 For Bernard Tschumi, it was his first residential building and skyscraper.
 For the Lower East Side, this was the first building with 24-hour doorman service, along with cold storage for food deliveries.